GIF or video for website?

 HTML5 video players are available as both commercial software and open-source, and some examples include:

 Compressing your animated GIFs reduces the file size, which means less bandwidth overhead.
-The Gifsicle algorithm losslessly compresses GIFs, meaning the file size is reduced without a perceptible loss of quality.
+The Gifsicle algorithm losslessly compresses GIFs.
+This means the file size is reduced without a visible loss to quality.
 Web apps that use this algorithm include ImageOptim (Mac) and FileOptimizer (Windows).

-You don’t need to restrict your choice to either videos or animated GIFs—both these types of visual content have their own unique benefits and they both be powerful additions to your website.
-Regardless of the type of visual media you serve to website visitors, always remember to optimize before posting.
+Hopefully what you just read helped you understand why people often debate between choosing GIF or video for website visual content.
+More importantly, we hope you now understand that they both have pros and cons.
+You don’t need to restrict your choice to either videos or animated GIFs.
+Both can serve as powerful additions to your website.
+In the end, regardless of the type of visual media you choose to show to website visitors, always remember to optimize before posting.